cockroachdb/docs/src/current/v23.1/migration-strategy-lift-and-shift.md

 ## Process design considerations

 {{site.data.alerts.callout_info}}
 The high-level considerations in this section only refer to the data-loading portion of your migration.
-They assume you are following the steps in the overall migration process described in [Migrate your Database to CockroachDB](migration-overview.html).
+They assume you are following the steps in the overall migration process described in [Migration Overview](migration-overview.html).
 {{site.data.alerts.end}}

 Keep in mind the following considerations when designing a Lift and Shift data migration process.